-City & Guilds unit number Unit title GLH
+City & Guilds unit number Unit title it

-Mandatory
+Mandatory un its:

+Learners must achieve all three mandatory units.

 201 Working in a marine engineering environment 60

 202 General engineering principles 60

 203 General engineering mathematics and science principles 60

-Optional
+Optional units s:

+Learners must achieve three optional units.

 204 Principles of welding and fabrication 60

 205 Principles of pipework fabrication 60

 206 Principles of electrical maintenance 60

 207 Principles of mechanical maintenance 60

 208 Business improvement techniques 50

 209 Principles of electronic and electrical technology 60

 210 General machining applications (turning and milling) 60

 211 Assembling and maintaining fluid power systems 60

 212 Constructing, testing and fault finding electronic circuits 60

 213 Electrical inspection and testing 60

 214 Thermal cutting techniques 60

 215 Sheet metalwork techniques 60

 216 Plate metalwork techniques 60

-217 Principles of mechanical assembly and fitting 60

-218 Principles of Computer Aided Design (CAD) 60
+217 Principles of mechanical assembly and fitting 60 218 Principles of Computer Aided Design (CAD) 60

-Total Qualification Time
+Total Qualification Time (TQT)

-Total Qualification Time (TQT) is the number of notional hours which represents an estimate of the total amount of time that could reasonably be expected for a learner to achieve and demonstrate the achievement of the level of attainment necessary for the award of a qualification.
+Total Qualification Time (TQT) is the number of notional hours which represents an estimate of the total amount of time that could reasonably be expected for a learner to demonstrate the achievement of the level of attainment necessary for the award of a qualification.

-TQT is comprised of the following two elements:
+TQT comprises of the following two elements:

-- 1) The number of hours which an awarding organisation has assigned to a qualification for Guided Learning, and - 2) An estimate of the number of hours a Learner will reasonably be likely to spend in preparation, study or any other form of participation in education or training, including assessment, which takes place as directed by - but, unlike Guided Learning, not under the Immediate Guidance or Supervision of - a lecturer, supervisor, tutor or other, appropriate provider of education or training.
+- 1) the number of hours that an awarding organisation has assigned to a qualification for guided learning - 2) an estimate of the number of hours a learner will reasonably be likely to spend in preparation, study or any other form of participation in education or training, including assessment, which takes place as directed by but, unlike guided learning, not under the immediate guidance or supervision of a lecturer, supervisor, tutor or other appropriate provider of education or training.

-Title and level GLH ΤQΤ Level 2 Diploma in Maritime Defence Pass (Foundation Knowledge) 350 380
+Title and level GLH TQT City & Guilds Level 2 Diploma in Maritime Defence (Foundation Knowledge) 350 380